Caesar and Otto's Deadly Xmas

 Caesar and Otto's Deadly Xmas is a 2012 American comedy-horror film.
 It stars Dave Campfield, Paul Chomicki, Felissa Rose, Deron Miller, Lloyd Kaufman, Linnea Quigley, Joe Estevez, Debbie Rochon, Brinke Stevens, Ken Macfarlane, and Avi K. Garg, as well as a cameo appearance by Robert Z'Dar.
 It is written and directed by Dave Campfield, the creator of the original Caesar and Otto film.
 The story is by Campfield and co-producer Joe Randazzo.

+Plot

+Caesar Denovio and his half brother Otto Denovio take on duties as Santa and his elf.
+However, the bodies begin to pile up when a fellow store Santa develops a vendetta against them and he soon turns Caesar's list of Dinner guests into a list of Xmas-inspired victims!